braindynamicslab/dyneusr/README.md

-## Development
+## Support

-All development happens here, on [GitHub](https://github.com/braindynamicslab/dyneusr/).
-Please feel free to report any issues and propose improvements.
+Please feel free to [report](https://github.com/braindynamicslab/dyneusr/issues/new) any issues, [request] (https://github.com/braindynamicslab/dyneusr/issues/new) new features, or [propose](https://github.com/braindynamicslab/dyneusr/compare) improvements.

 If you're interested in contributing to DyNeuSR, please also refer to the [Contributing](./CONTRIBUTING.md) guide.

-## Support

-Please [submit](https://github.com/braindynamicslab/dyneusr/issues/new) any bugs or questions to the GitHub issue tracker.

-## License

-Released under a BSD-3 license